Conditional cash transfer: Criticism

 AKAP has been linked to the political ambitions of Martin Romualdez, Speaker of the House of Representatives of the Philippines, during the presidency of Bongbong Marcos.
 Economist JC Punongbayan argued that the selection process, due to their control by representatives' district offices, has led to multiple cash leakages, with barangay officials prioritizing relatives and friends in the handing out of benefits, leading to nonpoor and undeserving people receiving benefits.
 He also points to legislators such as Romualdez hosting mass distributions of cash transfers "like a gameshow host giving out prizes in a noontime show" and their allies' crediting longstanding Department of Labor and Employment and congressional leaders as evidence of patronage politics.
 The City Post claimed that AKAP and similar programs blur the line between governance and vote-buying; It also excoriated legislative bodies that usurp the functions of the executive branch and frowns on legislators that use cash transfer programs to promote their candidacies in future elections.

+During the 2025 election campaigns, Vote Report PH said that incumbent officials used AKAP to endorse candidates or party-list groups, alleging the misuse of public resources.